sleepingkingstudios/rspec-sleeping_king_studios/README.md

 * 2.1
 * 2.2

 If you require a previous version of Ruby or RSpec, the 1.0 branch supports Ruby 1.9.3 and RSpec 2: `gem "rspec-sleeping_king_studios", "~> 1.0.1"`.
+However, changes from 2.0 and higher will not be backported.

 ## Contribute